HEALTHCARE COST & UTILIZATION PROJECT

 Return to Contents

-NIS Areas of Research and HCUP Publications
+Areas of Research and HCUP Publications

 As a uniform, multi-State database, the NIS promotes comparative studies of healthcare services and supports healthcare policy research on a variety of topics, including: